About this place

 Getting high in nature in Australia's South West

 The Tree Top Walk provides thrills for visitors as well as opportunities for nature appreciation along with other national park attractions in the area.
 The others are the Mount Frankland Wilderness Lookout in Mount Frankland National Park, the Gap and Natural Bridge in Torndirrup National Park, and the Granite Skywalk in Porongurup National Park.
-These attractions are linked by the Getting high in nature travel itinerary.

 About the Walpole Wilderness